Melanie Krehbiel: 2011 Teacher of Excellence Award Winner

-Though Krehbiel, who graduated summa cum laude from Bethel College, has been to Germany once before as a tourist and spent 2003-04 in Karlsruhe as a volunteer with a cultural exchange work program, she has never before been to Germany specifically to learn.
-This summer, she will travel to Schwäbisch Hall for a two-week language course, part of her award as a German Embassy Teacher of Excellence winner.
+Though Krehbiel, who graduated summa cum laude from Bethel College, had been to Germany once before as a tourist and spent 2003-04 in Karlsruhe as a volunteer with a cultural exchange work program, she had never before been to Germany specifically to learn.
+During the summer of 2012, she traveled to Schwäbisch Hall for a two-week language pedagogy course, part of her award as a German Embassy Teacher of Excellence winner.

 In addition to studying at the Goethe-Institut, Krehbiel stayed with a host family who graciously welcomed her into their home and engaged her in stimulating conversations about German and American politics, cultural differences, travel, and history.

 Krehbiel enjoyed the city’s cultural offerings, such as the Freilichtspiele (open-air performance) on the main Marktplatz, and the many opportunities to sample typical local food.

 The course itself included visits to German classrooms, allowing Krehbiel to get to know the variety of teaching methods used by other German teachers.
 She was proud to receive her certificate at the end of the seminar, which she called a "challenging, intellectually-stimulating, and life-changing experience.”